khusw/algorithmBasic/README.md

    "site name" means a coding problem solving site such as codeforce, leetcode, baekjoon online judge ...

-   when determining "site name", it should be abbreviated.
+   when determining "site name", it should be abbreviated.<br>
    (codeforce -> CF, leetcode -> LC, baekjoon online judge -> BOJ ...)

    If you have simply created the basic code for the algorithm, rather than solving the algorithm problem, you should name the file AlgorithmName_nickname.cpp